VMBoehm/SAR-landslide-detection-pretraining/README.md

 1) Train models on the pretext tasks

-`bash sar_landslide_pretrain/run_pretext_tasks.sh`
+`bash ./scripts/run_pretext_tasks.sh`

 2) Train the downstream tasks

-`bash sar_landslide_pretrain/run_segmentation_experiments.sh`
+`bash ./scripts/run_segmentation_experiments.sh`

-3) Analyze results and make create figures by running the notebooks in the notebook folder.
+3) Analyze results and create figures by running the notebooks in the [notebook folder](https://github.com/VMBoehm/SAR-landslide-detection-pretraining/tree/main/notebooks).

-**IMPORTANT:** Before running the experiments, you will need to adapth the filepaths in the configurations files located in '/configs/experiment/'.
+**IMPORTANT:** Before running the experiments, you will need to adapt the filepaths in the configurations files located in '/configs/experiment/'.

 ## Notes